rjwalters/glyph-atlas/README.md

 ## Demo

-You can interact with the tool directly in your browser.
+You can interact with the tool directly in your browser at https://rjwalters.github.io/glyph-atlas/.
 Here's what you can do:

 1. Generate a font sprite atlas.
 2. Render custom text using the generated atlas with emojis.